-Quality Improvement (QI) offers a proven methodology for improving care for long-term care (LTC) residents in Ontario.
-In this guide, developed to support the LTC sector, QI refers to a QI team, working towards a defined aim, gathering and reviewing frequent measures and implementing change strategies using rapid cycle improvements.
-QI science provides tools and processes to assess and accelerate efforts for testing, implementing and spreading QI practices.
-This guide is an introductory resource to support practitioners of LTC QI in Ontario.
+Quality Improvement (QI) offers a proven methodology for improving care for patients, residents and clients.
+In this guide, QI refers to a QI team, working towards a defined aim, gathering and reviewing frequent measures and implementing change strategies using rapid cycle improvements.
+QI science provides tools and processes to assess and accelerate efforts for testing, implementation and spread of QI practices.
+This guide is an introductory resource to support practitioners of QI in Ontario.

-This guide was prepared by Health Quality Ontario (HQO).
+This guide was prepared by the Health Quality Ontario (HQO).

-We gratefully acknowledge the Institute for Healthcare Improvement and the HQO LTC QI Guide reviewers and contributors from the LTC sector, including the RNAO Best Practice Coordinators.
+We gratefully acknowledge the Institute for Healthcare Improvement and HQO Guide Reviewers and Contributors.